 Anthropology, B.A.

-An anthropological perspective — including an examination of the similarities and differences among human groups, cultures and societies both locally and worldwide — emphasizes the concepts of cultural relativism, multicultural perspectives and globalization processes that are vital to many areas of study at Saint Louis University.
+An anthropological perspective — including an examination of the similarities and differences among human groups, cultures and societies both locally and worldwide — emphasizes the concepts of cultural relativism, multicultural perspectives and globalization processes that are vital to many areas of study at SLU.

 By participating in anthropology courses in the Department of Sociology and Anthropology, students will be further prepared to successfully function in an interconnected world.
 The major and minor degrees in anthropology complement any other major at the University.